 A standing desk can help curve a sitting spell, keep you up throughout the day, and encourage you to be more active.

 What are standing desks?

-Standing desks are exactly what you think they are – a desk that you stand up and work on, instead of being sat down.
-The desk is built so that the computer screen can be moved to be eye-level with your body when you’re standing up.
+These desks are built so that your computer screen can be moved to be eye-level with your body so you are able to work standing up.
 The mouse and keyboard are also ergonomically balanced with your body to ensure maximum comfort.